semanticarts/gist/README.md

 ## To release (Windows)

-To generate a folder suitable for ZIP-ing up and releaseing Gist:
+To generate a folder suitable for ZIP-ing up and releasing Gist:

 1. Make sure you edit `version.txt` and put in the desired version number with **no leading nor trailing spaces**